ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/career_progression_(35_to_44_years)/occupational_progression.md

     "dataTableAlignColumns": ["left", "right", "right", "right", "right", "right", "right", "right", "right", "right", "right"], "dataTableDecimalPlaces": [null, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1],
     "dataTableNumberOfHeadingRows": 2,
-    "title": "Percentage probability of access to the professional classes by parental class controlling for age and survey year, by sex and SEB (UK, 2014 to 2021 combined)"
 }

 ## About the data